jfadev/bottok/README.md

   -m, --minimal             Hide ASCII art header
-  -d, --detach              Output mode for background processes -x, --limit <int>         By the time the accumulation limit is reached -z, --min-limit <int>     If it does not accumulate x amount in 10 minutes it stops -f, --max-time <int>      Sets a maximum time limit in hours before stops -a, --available-tasks     Returns the currently available tasks -i, --init-accums         Set a initial accumulation value (default: 0) -e, --verbose             Display detailed processing information in logs
+  -d, --detach              Output mode for background processes -x, --limit <int>         By the time the accumulation limit is reached -z, --min-limit <int>     If it does not accumulate x amount in 60 minutes it stops -f, --max-time <int>      Sets a maximum time limit in hours before stops -a, --available-tasks     Returns the currently available tasks -g, --session-status      Returns the session status -i, --init-accums         Set a initial accumulation value (default: 0) -e, --verbose             Display detailed processing information in logs
 ```